15 Afrocentric Wall Art Ideas for a Modern Living Room

 This three-piece boho abstract set brings terracotta tones, botanical line drawings, and geometric arch shapes together in a cohesive collection that works in almost any modern living room.
 The warm burnt orange and sage green palette feels both current and timeless.

-Styling tip: Terracotta pairs beautifully with sage green, warm white, and natural wood.
+Styling tip: terracotta pairs beautifully with sage green, warm white, and natural wood.
 If your living room feels cold or grey, this set is the fastest way to warm it up.

 11. Black and Gold Statement Canvas